mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 There are two general approaches to providing training environments to Reinforcement Learning trained agents: physically devices in the real world or simulated environments.
 This is not a book on robotics so we use the second option.

 The end goal for modeling a RL problem is calculating a policy that can be used to control an agent in environments that are similar to the training environment.
 In a model at time **t** we have a given State~t~.
 RL policies can be continually be updated during training and in production environments.
 A policy given a State~t~, calculates an Action~t~ to execute and changes the state to State~t+1~.

+## Available RL Tools

+For initial experiments with RL, I would recommend taking the same path that I took before using RL at work:

+- Using a maintained fork of OpenAI’s Gym library [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).
+- Taking the Coursera classes by Martha and Adam White.
+- The Sutton/Barto RL Book and accompanying Common Lisp or Python examples.

+The original OpenAI RL Gym was a good environment for getting started with simple environments and examples but I didn't get very far with self-study.
+The RL Coursera classes were a great overview of theory and practice, and I then spend as much time as I could spare working through Sutton/Barto before my project started.

+## An Introduction to Markov Decision Process

+Here we learn the basic ideas of Markov Decision Process (MDP) and look at a few examples using a popular Python MDP library.

+Let's start with defining a few terms you will need to know:

+- Sequential decision problem:
+- Observable:
+- Stochastic environment:
+- Bellman equation:

+TBD

+TBD: use the library https://github.com/sawcordwell/pymdptoolbox

+## A Concrete Example Implementing RL

+TBD: build on the last section on MDP

+## Reinforcement Learning Wrap-up

+Dear reader, please pardon the brevity of this overview chapter.
+I may re-work this chapter with a few examples in the next edition of this book.
+I tagged this chapter as optional material because I feel that most readers will be better off investing limited learning time in understanding how to use deep learning and pre-trained models.